 How to Make Corned Beef and Cabbage in the Slow Cooker

 - First, prepare the vegetables.
-It's not a lot of prep, just a bit, but if your morning time is tight, do it the night before and store them in the fridge in covered containers.
+It's not a lot of prep, just a bit, but if your morning time is tight, do the veggie prep the night before and store them in the fridge in covered containers.

-- Then lay all the veggies in the bottom of the slow cooker.
+- In the morning lay all the veggies in the bottom of the slow cooker.
 You will need at least a 6 quart appliance.

 - Rinse the corned beef and lay it on top of the vegetables.
 Be sure the side that's covered with a layer of fat is facing you.
 That way all that goodness cooks down into the beef making it even more tender and tasty!